 The duties, powers and term of the commissioner shall be defined by the Board.

-Directors have the authority to manage the rosters, affiliations and compliance with SHA regulations within their division and such other decisions as authorized by these bylaws.
+Directors have the authority to manage the rosters, affiliations and compliance with HS regulations within their division and such other decisions as authorized by these bylaws.

 OFFICE MANAGER